 This course studies the planning, design, development and applications of a financial model.
 The focus of the course is a comprehensive, applied, project deliverable executing many financial concepts acquired earlier in the program.
-The skills applied include: construction of a pro forma balance sheet, income statement and cash flow statement; defining business drivers and assumptions; estimating the cost of debt; establishing an equity structure; calculating the weighted average cost of capital; assessing tax, depreciation and amortization effects; performing enterprise valuations using the discounted cash flow and multiples techniques.
-The model will be used to estimate scenarios, including the capstone which involves a simulated negotiation of an acquisition opportunity.
+The skills applied including many financial concepts acquired earlier in the program.
+The skills applied including construction of a pro forma balance sheet, income statement and cash flow statement; defining business drivers and assumptions; estimating the cost of debt; establishing an equity structure; calculating the weighted average cost of capital; assessing tax, depreciation and amortization effects; performing enterprise valuations using the discounted cash flow and multiples techniques.
+The model will be used to estimate scenarios, including the capstone which involves a simulated negotiation of an acquisition opportu-nity.
 Prerequisites: 5310